Faculty

 Justin Vandenbroucke

 Justin Vandenbroucke is an associate professor in the Department of Physics at the University of Wisconsin–Madison, with a joint appointment in the Astronomy Department.
 His work at WIPAC includes research in gamma-ray and neutrino astronomy and cosmic rays.
-Vandenbroucke is the principal investigator for the Distributed Electronic Cosmic-Ray Observatory, DECO, a citizen science project that allows users around the world to detect cosmic rays and other energetic particles with their cell phones and tablets.
-In addition to his work with DECO, Vandenbroucke is a member of the IceCube, Cherenkov Telescope Array, and Fermi collaborations.
+Vandenbroucke is the principal investigator for the Distributed Electronic Cosmic-Ray Observatory, DECO, a citizen science project that allows users around the world to detect cosmic rays and other energetic particles with their cell phones and tablets. n addition to his work with DECO, Vandenbroucke is a member of the IceCube, Cherenkov Telescope Array Observatory, and Fermi collaborations.
 Vandenbroucke’s complete CV is available to download.

 Select Publications